On p-adic lattices and Grassmannians: Appendix: fpqc-sheaves

 where now the limit is taken over a certain family of faithfully flat morphisms $Y\to X$ of affine schemes.
 But by assumption (1) for every such $Y\to X$ we have $F(X) = \ker(F(Y)\rightrightarrows F(Y\times_{X}Y))$, whence $F'(X)=F(X)$.
 This implies $F^{a}(X)=F(X)$, as desired. \end{proof}

-\begin{cor} Let $F$ be as in the proposition.
-Then the restriction of $F$ to the site of affine schemes (with arbitrary covering families consisting of affine schemes) is a sheaf for the fpqc-topology. \end{cor}
+\begin{corollary} Let $F$ be as in Proposition \ref{propfpqcSheafification}.
+Then the restriction of $F$ to the site of affine schemes (with arbitrary covering families consisting of affine schemes) is a sheaf for the fpqc-topology. \end{corollary}

-The preceding discussion shows that the category of $k$-spaces in the sense of section \ref{sectionIndschemes} is equivalent to the category of functors on affine $k$-schemes which satisfy the conditions (1) and (2) of Proposition \ref{propfpqcSheafification}.
-Inverse equivalences are given by restriction resp. by passing to the associated Zariski-sheaf.
-In their paper \cite{beauville-laszlo}, Beauville and Laszlo indeed define a $k$-space to be a functor on the category of affine $k$-schemes which satisfies condition (1).
+The preceding discussion shows that the category of fpqc-sheaves on the category of $k$-schemes is equivalent to the category of functors on affine $k$-schemes which satisfy the conditions (1) and (2) of Proposition \ref{propfpqcSheafification}.
+Mutually inverse equivalences are given by restriction and respectively by passing to the associated Zariski-sheaf.
+In \cite{beauville-laszlo}, the authors indeed define a $k$-space to be a functor on the category of affine $k$-schemes which satisfies condition (1).
 On the other hand, they do not require condition (2), which, however, does not seem to be automatic.

-The following proposition shows that indeed every directed system of $k$-schemes gives rise to an ind-scheme (i.e. the colimit in the category of $k$-spaces exists).
+The following proposition shows that indeed every directed system of $k$-schemes gives rise to a $k$-ind-scheme (i.e. the colimit in the category of $k$-spaces exists).

-\begin{prop} A functor which is represented by a directed system of schemes admits an fpqc-sheafification.
-Indeed, it suffices to take its Zariski-sheafification, which is then automatically an fpqc-sheaf(ification).
-Moreover, the restriction of this sheafification to the category of affine schemes coincides with the original presheaf defined by the inductive system of schemes. \end{prop}
+\begin{proposition} A functor which is defined as an inductive limit of schemes admits an fpqc-sheafification.
+More precisely, its Zariski-sheafification is already an fpqc-sheaf(ification).
+Further, the restriction of this sheafification to the category of affine schemes coincides with the original presheaf defined by the inductive system of schemes. \end{proposition}

 \begin{proof} We have to check that such a functor satisfies the assumptions (1) and (2) of Proposition \ref{propfpqcSheafification}.

 To this end, let $(X_{i})$ be a direct system of schemes and let $\dlim X_{i}$ be its colimit in the category of presheaves.
 Let $T_{1},\dotsc,T_{n}$ be affine schemes.
 Then we have